RJForgie/Project-Python-Data-Visualization/README.md

 I built a Python scraper to obtain data and a simple Django site to display it.

-Built to learn Python and the Django framework.

 ## Brief

 For the final CodeClan project we had the freedom to explore new languages and frameworks not covered in the course.
 I chose the following objectives for the week: